barsoom/prawn_cocktail/README.md

 # PrawnCocktail

-Simple documents, templates and helpers on top of Prawn in Ruby on Rails.
+Simple documents, templates and helpers on top of Prawn.

 Because writing Prawn documents PHP 4 style is no fun.

+If you're using this with Ruby on Rails, get [`PrawnCocktailRails`](http://github.com/barsoom/prawn_cocktail_rails).

-Ruby 1.9 only.
+Ruby 1.9 only since we use and love instance\_exec.

 NOTE: Work in progress; well used but untested.